5 Ways to Wellbeing

 Spend some quality time with a friend or relative.
 Enjoy talking to each other and enjoy their company.

-Wakefield Recovery and Wellbeing College green logo on light grey background
+Purple and light green Wakefield Council logo on light grey background

 Dark grey better health logo on light grey background